Chief Secretary of Tobago: Election and term

 The period in office of a Chief Secretary is not linked to the term of members of the Tobago House of Assembly.
 A maximum four-year term is set for each session of Parliament.

 Parliament can be dissolved and an extraordinary general election held, before the expiration of the four-year term.

 The Chief Secretary, once appointed continues in office as the head of the devolved Tobago House of Assembly until either resignation, dismissal, or death.
 Resignation can be triggered off by the passage of a Motion of No Confidence in the Chief Secretary or the Tobagonian Government or by rejecting a Motion of Confidence in the Tobago House of Assembly.
 In those situations, the Chief Secretary must tender their resignation and the resignation of their government to the president.
 In such circumstances, the Presiding Officer appoints an interim Chief Secretary, until the Tobago House of Assembly determines on a new nominee to be presented to the President for formal appointment.

 Nomination and appointment

 Candidates for the position of Chief Secretary are nominated by the members of the Tobago House of Assembly from among its assembly members at the beginning of each term.
 The members elect the nominee for the Chief Secretary by majority vote.
 If no one is elected by a majority of votes cast with the first set of nominations, the process continues until a majority decide to cast their vote for one candidate.
-This process does not require an absolute majority of the Assembly (currently 7 out of 12 members).
+This process does not require an absolute majority of the Assembly (currently 8 out of 15 members).

 Once this process has occurred the Presiding Officer shall formally send a letter to the incumbent President who must then appoint that nominee to the position of Chief Secretary.

-List of Chief Secretaries of Tobago
+List of chairmen and chief secretaries

 Below is a list of office-holders: